China IT Services and Custom Technical Development in Asia

-WPIC has in excess of 15 years of experience building large scale custom development projects, targeted towards Chinese and Japanese audiences and optimized for leading B2B and B2C brands in the west.
+WPIC has in excess of 15 years of experience with Japan and China IT services and building large scale custom development projects, targeted towards Chinese and Japanese audiences and optimized for leading B2B and B2C brands in the west.

-From in-market web hosting solutions, to marketing automation, CRM integration, PIM configuration and more, WPIC’s world-class development team will work with your company to ensure that your China and Japan technical needs are fully met and seamlessly integrated with the rest of your operations.
+From custom web development targeted towards the Chinese audience, to in-market web hosting solutions, marketing automation, CRM integration, PIM configuration and more, WPIC’s world-class development team will work with your company to ensure that your China and Japan technical needs are fully met and seamlessly integrated with the rest of your operations.

 Explore Our Services